-From a conceptual point of view the focus on the market participants' perspective appears to be consistent with the definition.
 Furthermore, we understand the ED applying the proposed fair value definition with an exclusive focus on the market participants.
-We do not deem this concept to be neither appropriate nor practicable since it completely ignores the perspective of the reporting entity representing the counterparty in a market transaction.
+We do not deem this concept to be practicable since it completely ignores the perspective of the reporting entity.

 Application to assets: highest and best use and valuation premise